jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Closure Evidence

-- The direct rename, migration and proxy guidance, and local checks are implemented and verified in the working tree.
+- The direct rename, migration and proxy guidance, and local checks are implemented and verified.
 Existing local Make settings and command-line overrides must use `MAVEN_FLAGS` for CLI flags.
-- Repository landing evidence remains outstanding; status stays In progress.
+- Complete 2026-09-22.
+Landed at `84b38e579800fd76e34f164a67ba5100b6ad76fc` on `origin/modernize`; no GitHub issue is assigned to this row.
-  No GitHub issue is assigned to this row.
+- Observed 2026-09-22T19:05:49Z after `git fetch origin`: `git merge-base --is-ancestor 84b38e5 origin/modernize` exited 0.
+Comparing HEAD with `origin/modernize` at `d748d4f` using `git diff --exit-code` for every path listed by `git diff-tree --no-commit-id --name-only -r 84b38e5` found no differences.
+Together with T1-T2, this satisfies the completion criteria.

 ##### GitHub Projection